DiemNewsAndTalks/Diem-News-And-Talks/README.md

 - Subjected matters of importance towards the development of the Libra Blockchain, Central Bank Digital Currencies and Stable Crypto Tokens.

-- Comprehensive analysts of blockchain techonology and the current most viable products within the Decentralised Finance economny and fiat system.
+- Comprehensive analysts of blockchain techonology and the current most viable products within the Decentralised Finance economny and tradtional Central Banking system.

 - Enhanced focus into the changes of the global economy by means of finance, techonology, economics and natural disaters.